katieravenwood/random-choice-picker-app/README.md

 - **Code: Single File App in HTML**: [white-elephant-gif-picker-with-theft-limit.html](https://github.com/katieravenwood/random-choice-picker-app/blob/22206231d31b47bdd95a69cbcce1d0f36962ab8e/white-elephant-gift-picker-with-theft-limit.html)
 - **Browser View**: [White Elephant Gift Picker WIth Theft Limit](https://htmlpreview.github.io/?https://github.com/katieravenwood/random-choice-picker-app/blob/main/white-elephant-gift-picker-with-theft-limit.html)

-This script allows the assignment of Gifts to Party Guests like the version above, abut limits gift stealing on a per-gift basis to three thefts:
+This script allows the assignment of Gifts to Party Guests like the version above, but limits gift stealing on a per-gift basis to three thefts:
 - The first Party Guest chosen automatically is paired with a gift.
 - For each subsequent choice, the user is asked whether to Steal a gift from another user or select a new gift before the new assignment is made.
 - Gifts may only be stolen and reassigned three times maximum, and a Steal Count is listed next to the Gift in the list.*